Residuality and Learning for Nondeterministic Nominal Automata: Discussion

 \paragraph*{Unambiguous Automata} Of special interest is the subclass of \emph{unambiguous automata} which enjoy many recent breakthroughs~\cite{BarloyC21, Colcombet15, MottetQ19}.
 We note that residual languages are orthogonal to unambiguous languages.
 For instance, the language $\lang_\up{n}$ is unambiguous but not residual, whereas $\lang_\up{ng,r}$ is residual but ambiguous.
 Moreover, their intersection has neither property, and every deterministic language has both properties.
 One interesting fact is that if a canonical residual automaton is unambiguous, then the join-irreducibles form an anti-chain.

-The unambiguous automata can be embedded into \emph{weighted register automata}~\cite{BojanczykKM21}.
-This embedding allows one to use linear algebra for these automata and we expect that the learning algorithm for weighted automata~\cite{BalleM15, BergadanoV96} generalise to the setting of register automata.
+The unambiguous automata can be embedded into \emph{weighted nominal automata}~\cite{BojanczykKM21}.
+This embedding allows one to use linear algebra for these automata and we expect that the learning algorithm for weighted automata~\cite{BalleM15, BergadanoV96} generalise to the setting of nominal automata.
 This could follow from the algebraic learning results of~\cite{UrbatS20}, since the length of the nominal vector spaces is finite~\cite{BojanczykKM21}.
-The learning algorithm can therefore construct a minimal weighted register automaton, but this might not be an actual unambiguous (nondeterministic) automaton.
+The learning algorithm can therefore construct a minimal weighted nominal automaton, but this might not be an actual unambiguous (nondeterministic) automaton.